cal-itp/mobility-marketplace/content/pages/providers.md

 To better understand the size and scale of opportunities for tech integration in transit, the Cal-ITP team has compiled a list of California’s transportation providers.

-Explore the more than 300 providers on this interactive map, which offers just a taste of our full dataset—a CSV download that includes fare revenues, fleet size, vehicle type and more.
+Explore the more than 300 providers on this interactive map, which offers just a taste of our full dataset—a CSV download that includes fare revenues, fleet size, vehicle type, and more.